Cold PLUNGE & Contrast Therapy

 How it works:

-We have two Cold Water Immersion (CWI) tanks and a Norwegian sauna.
-The cold tanks are set so that one is not as cold as the other.
-If this will be your first time trying the practice, we recommend using the less-cold one to see how you and your body respond.
-There is a timer to make sure you don’t overstay the cold plunge.
+We have multiple Cold Water Immersion (CWI) tanks and a Norwegian sauna.
+The cold tanks are set so that there are various temperatures for beginners to more avid plungers.
+If this will be your first time trying the practice, we recommend using a less-cold one to see how your body responds.
+There is a timer to make sure you don’t overstay in the cold plunge.
 All services are on a first-come, first-served basis.
 We recommend transferring back and forth between the Cold Water Immersion (CWI) and the Norwegian sauna for approximately 15 minutes.

 Why get in the cold water tank?
 Why contrast therapy?